tonorgguillamon/generative-ai-llm/documentation/week2.md

     - Additive: add trainable layers or parameters to model.
 Adapters -> add a layer in Encoder or in Dsecoder, usually after the attention layer.
 Soft Prompts -> keeps architecture fixed, and plays with the input.

         Prompt tuning is NOT prompt engineering!
+        Prompt tuning adds trainable "soft prompt" to inputs.
+With the same length as token vectors.